Mati607/Agentic-AI-Form-Parser/README.md

-# FormPilot – AI Document-to-Form Demo
+# FormPilot – AI Document-to-Form

 Upload passport and G-28 (PDF or image), extract data with **BAML + Gemini**, and fill a test form via **Playwright**.
 The app does not submit or sign the form.